kunhwiko/concepts/cloud/Kubernetes/5-security.md

 ### Security Context
 ---
-##### Group ID
+##### Groups
 ```
 supplementalGroup:
-   - ability to add additional GIDs
+   - ability to supply additional GIDs

 fsGroup:
-   - used to set the group that owns the pod volumes
+   - provides a supplementalGroup to change ownership of Volumes to be owned by the Pod
    - Kubernetes will change the permission of all files in the volumes to the GID
    - could harm other processes that were accessing the volumes with a different GID
    - could cause slow startup for large volumes as permissions need to be modified